Ayms/bitcoin-transactions/README.md

-	prevaddr is the address where was sent the output that you want to spend (then one of yours) prevamount is the amount of the output that you want to spend previndex is the index of the output in the transaction privkey is your private key as you can see it in your wallet.dat dump addr is the address where to spend the output amount is the amount the address will receive fees are the network fees that you have decided to pay
+	prevaddr is the address where was sent the output that you want to spend (then one of yours) prevamount is the amount of the output that you want to spend previndex is the index of the output in the transaction privkey is the private key of prevaddr as you can see it in your wallet.dat dump addr is the address where to spend the output amount is the amount the address will receive fees are the network fees that you have decided to pay